-How to generate "a miore English" as a Markov chain:
+How to generate "random English" as a Markov chain:

-1. Take a large book in electronic form, for example Teletoy's
+1. Take a large book in electronic form, for example Tolstoy's "War and Peace" (English translation).

-"We and Peace" | English to only tool.

-- Use it to hald a table of digram fing sentire |digram = pair of consecutive letters|. - Convert frequencies into conditional probabilities of one letter full owing a rother, and use these to form a Markov chair to generate in allow English.
-It is an a major it substantial exercise to use this as a prior for
+- Use it to build a table of digram frequencies (digram = pair of consecutive letters). - Convert frequencies into conditional probabilities of one letter following another, and use these to form a Markov chain to generate "random English".

-- 1. The World-Web Web has made this part much easier: try Project Gutenberg (www.gutenberg.org/etext/2600). - 2.
+It is an amusing if substantial exercise to use this as a prior for - It is an amusing it substantial exercise to use this as a prior for Bayesian decoding of simple substitution codes. - 1.
+The World-Web Web has made this part much easier: try Project Gutenberg (www.gutenberg.org/etext/2600). - 2.
 Skill is required in deciding which letters to use: should one use all, or some, punctuation?
 Certainly need to use spaces. - 3.
 Trigrams would be more impressive.
 Indeed, one needs to work at the level of words to simulate something like English.
 Here is example output based on a children's fable: